 Load Generation tool

-This is the part where you configure the tool that will be used to generate load against the target application as part of the load test.
-If you are in the early stages of system development, and just want to run a relatively small and short load test against your target application, then a single on-premises load injector will likely suffice.
-Gatling was designed to be able to efficiently generate large quantities of load and throughput from a single instance, making it an ideal choice for execution as part of the CI process at this stage.
+Here, we will discuss configuring the tool to generate a load against the target application.
+Suppose you are in the early stages of system development and want to run a relatively small and short load test against your target application.
+In that case, a single on-premises load injector will likely suffice.
+Gatling generates large quantities of load and throughput from a single instance, making it an ideal choice for execution as part of the CI process at this stage.

-If your software development process is more mature, or you are looking to execute a large-scale test distributed amongst multiple injectors and locations, then a distributed load testing solution is necessary.
-Gatling FrontLine is an excellent solution to this requirement, as it easily integrates with a wide range of CI tools and facilitates the execution of distributed load tests in the cloud.
+Suppose your software development process is more mature, or you want to execute a large-scale test distributed amongst multiple injectors and locations.
+In that case, a distributed load-testing solution is necessary.
+Gatling Enterprise is an excellent solution for this requirement, as it easily integrates with a wide range of CI tools and facilitates the execution of distributed load tests in the cloud.

 Monitoring Tools

-Beyond this, it is also useful to be able to monitor the progress of load test execution in real-time.
-The open-source version of Gatling will print out messages to the console every few seconds that update on the status and progress of the load test.
-Gatling FrontLine offers a far greater level of analysis and insight through customisable, extensive real-time test reporting.
+Beyond this, it is also useful to monitor the progress of load test execution in real time.
+The open-source version of Gatling will print out messages to the console every few seconds that update the status and progress of the load test.
+Gatling Enterprise offers greater analysis and insight through customizable, extensive, real-time test reporting.

 Automate Build Pass / Fail Status

-Before a load test is executed through the CI build, criteria should be defined whereby the build will fail if certain thresholds are not met.
-Examples of criteria that might be specified include the number of errors or the overall response time of transactions in the system.
+Before executing a load test through the CI build, define criteria whereby the build will fail if certain thresholds are not met.
+Examples of criteria include the number of errors or the overall response time of transactions in the system.

-Gatling has the capability to define such criteria directly in the scripts through assertions.
-If one or more of the assertions does not pass successfully Gatling will fail the CI build.
-This clearly indicates to all other users that there was an issue encountered with the load testing step of the build that is not acceptable against the defined non-functional requirements.
+Gatling can define such criteria directly in the scripts through assertions.
+Gatling will fail the CI build if one or more assertions do not pass successfully, indicating to all other users that an issue encountered with the load testing step of the build is not acceptable against the defined non-functional requirements.

-Regardless of the build status, it is necessary to be able to analyse and interpret the results of the load test right away.
-Engineers will look for data such as transactional response times, the throughput of the system (i.e. requests per second) and counts of any errors that occurred.
-The trend in performance test results against previous builds and subsequent load tests can also be analysed.
+Regardless of the build status, it is necessary to be able to analyze and interpret the results of the load test right away.
+Engineers will look for data such as transactional response times, the system's throughput (i.e., requests per second), and counts of any errors.
+Analysis of the trends in performance test results compared to previous builds and subsequent load tests is also interesting.

 Gatling open source offers a visual reporting plugin with Jenkins that facilitates all of the above.
-Additional plugins for other CI tools such as Bamboo and TeamCity are offered through Gatling FrontLine.
+Additional plugins for other CI tools, such as Bamboo and TeamCity, are available through Gatling Enterprise.

 Cleanup

-If you are running load tests in the cloud, then the cleanup process is a relatively straightforward procedure in that the only thing required is tearing down the test environment.
+If you run load tests in the cloud, the cleanup process is relatively straightforward in that the only thing required is tearing down the test environment.

 Summary

-Those are the main factors to be aware of in regards to integrating load testing as part of your build pipeline in a continuous integration environment.
-With load tests as code, Gatling integrates seamlessly with a range of CI tools, making it the natural choice for adding load testing to your build pipeline.
+Those are the main factors regarding integrating load testing as part of your build pipeline in a continuous integration environment.
+With load tests as code, Gatling integrates seamlessly with various CI tools, making it the natural choice for adding load testing to your build pipeline.